-- If the nodule(s) is smaller than 6 mm, no routine imaging is typically indicated (Ettinger et al [NCCN] 2021; MacMahon et al 2017: grade 1C; strong recommendation, low- or very-low quality evidence; Gould et al [ACCP] 2013: grade 2C recommendation), but the patient should be informed about the potential benefits and harms of this approach (Gould et al [ACCP] 2013). - If the nodule is between 6 and 8 mm, follow-up CT at 6-12 months is recommended, dependent upon size, morphology, and patient preference (MacMahon et al 2017: grade 1C; strong recommendation, low- or very-low-quality evidence; Ettinger et al [NCCN] 2021; Gould et al [ACCP] 2013: grade 2C recommendation).
+- If the nodule(s) is smaller than 6 mm, no routine imaging is typically indicated (Ettinger et al [NCCN] 2023; MacMahon et al 2017: grade 1C; strong recommendation, low- or very-low quality evidence; Gould et al [ACCP] 2013: grade 2C recommendation), but the patient should be informed about the potential benefits and harms of this approach (Gould et al [ACCP] 2013). - If the nodule is between 6 and 8 mm, follow-up CT at 6-12 months is recommended, dependent upon size, morphology, and patient preference (MacMahon et al 2017: grade 1C; strong recommendation, low- or very-low-quality evidence; Ettinger et al [NCCN] 2023; Gould et al [ACCP] 2013: grade 2C recommendation).
 One follow-up examination should suffice in most instances; if morphology is suspicious or stability is uncertain, additional study after a further 6-12 months can be considered (MacMahon et al 2017).
-The risk of malignancy is very low in this category, and not all solid nodules require traditional 2-year follow-up (MacMahon et al 2017). - For solitary solid noncalcified nodules larger than 8 mm in diameter, 3-month follow-up can be considered along with PET/CT, tissue sampling, or a combination thereof; any of these options may be appropriate depending on size, morphology, comorbidity, and other factors (MacMahon et al 2017: grade 1A; strong recommendation, high-quality evidence; Ettinger et al [NCCN] 2021).
+The risk of malignancy is very low in this category, and not all solid nodules require traditional 2-year follow-up (MacMahon et al 2017). - For solitary solid noncalcified nodules larger than 8 mm in diameter, 3-month follow-up can be considered along with PET/CT, tissue sampling, or a combination thereof; any of these options may be appropriate depending on size, morphology, comorbidity, and other factors (MacMahon et al 2017: grade 1A; strong recommendation, high-quality evidence; Ettinger et al [NCCN] 2023).
 While the average risk is approximately 3% depending on morphology and location, a considerably higher risk can be inferred in certain patients (MacMahon et al 2017).
 It is suggested that clinicians estimate the pretest probability of malignancy in these nodules either qualitatively by using clinical judgment and/or quantitatively with a validated model (Gould et al [ACCP] 2013: grade 2C recommendation; Callister et al [BTS] 2015).

 To estimate "high risk", the Fleischner Society recommends combining previously established intermediate-risk (5%-65% risk) and high-risk (>65% risk) categories (MacMahon et al 2017).
+High-risk factors include older age, heavy smoking, larger nodule size, irregular or spiculated margins, and upper lobe location (MacMahon et al 2017).
 In general, when a solid nodule(s) is detected on chest CT in a patient with high risk for lung cancer, or with one or more risk factors: